-The Licensing and Health Quality Enforcement Sections of the Office of the Attorney General's Civil Law Division specialize in professional and vocational licensing law in California.
-These sections represent 37 Department of Consumer Affairs agencies that issue multiple types of professional and vocational licenses.
-They provide legal representation to these agencies in many kinds of licensing matters to protect California consumers and enhance the quality of the professions and vocations.
+The Licensing Section and the Health Quality Enforcement Section of the Office of the Attorney General's Civil Law Division specialize in California professional and vocational licensing law.
+The two sections represent 36 Department of Consumer Affairs licensing oversight agencies that issue multiple types of professional and vocational licenses.
+The Licensing Section and the Health Quality Enforcement Section provide legal representation to these agencies in many kinds of licensing matters to protect California consumers and enhance the quality of the professions and vocations.
 Liaison deputies also regularly consult with agency staff to advise them on jurisdictional, legal, and programmatic issues.
-Each section's legal staff also provides training for the Department of Consumer Affairs Division of Investigation, agency investigators, and agency staff.
-Both sections prosecute licensing matters, including accusations (license discipline), which comprise about 52 percent of their combined caseload.
-The balance of prosecution matters consists of:
+Each section's legal staff also provide training for the Department of Consumer Affairs Division of Investigation, agency investigators, and agency staff.